Multilevel Fast Multipole Algorithm for Electromagnetic Scattering by Large Metasurfaces using Static Mode Representation: Results and Discussion

+We validate the MLFMA-SMR method by investigating the scattering from an array consisting of 100 identical gold nano-spheres, each with a radius $R = 100$ nm.
+The particles are arranged according to a \textit{golden angle} spiral pattern \cite{trevino_circularly_2011}, where the center of the $i$-th particle is located at $(x_i,y_i) = r_i (\cos(i \alpha) , \sin(i \alpha)) $, where $i = 1,..., \Npart$; $r_i = c\sqrt{i}$, $c$ is a constant scaling factor, assumed $c = \sqrt{3}R$, $\alpha = 2\pi/\phi^2$ is the golden angle, and $\phi = (1+\sqrt{5})/2$ is the golden ratio.
+This aperiodic pattern is particularly convenient for our study as it is deterministic, and allows us to increase the dimension of the array one particle at a time without appreciably changing the array's density.
 The gold permittivity is obtained by interpolating experimental data \cite{johnson_optical_1972}.
-The array is illuminated by a linearly polarized plane, propagating along the axis orthogonal to the array's plane, linearly polarized along the $x$-axis, with varying wavelength $\lambda$ in the interval $[300,700]$nm.
-Each particle's surface is discretized by a triangular mesh having $500$ nodes, $996$ triangles, and $1494$ edges.
-The scattering cross section, $C_{sca}$, is plotted in Fig. \ref{fig:Csca_spectrum} a as function of $\lambda$.
-The solution, computed by the MLFMA-SME, utilizing $N^\| = N^\perp = 10$ modes per particle, corresponding to a total number of $4000$ unknowns, is compared against the multiparticle Mie theory \cite{xu_electromagnetic_1995}, where the field expansions are truncated at the order $M = 15$.
-The relative error on the scattering cross section is defined as
+The array is illuminated by a linearly polarized plane, propagating along the axis orthogonal to the array's plane, linearly polarized along the $x$-axis.
+The wavelength $\lambda$ is varied within the interval $[300,700]$nm.
+Each particle's surface is discretized using the triangular mesh shown in the inset of Fig. \ref{fig:Csca_spectrum}(a).

-where $\bar{C}_{sca}$ is the reference solution obtained by the multiparticle Mie theory.
-The achieved error is lower than $0.02$ all over the investigated spectral range.
+The scattering cross section $C_{sca}$ is plotted in Fig. \ref{fig:Csca_spectrum} as a function of $\lambda$.
+The solution, computed by the MLFMA-SMR, utilizing $N^\| = N^\perp = 10$ modes per particle (resulting in a total of $4000$ unknowns) is compared against the multiparticle Mie theory \cite{xu_electromagnetic_1995}.
+The field $\mathbf{E}_s^{(\nu)}$ scattered by the $\nu$-th particle is described in terms of transverse magnetic (TM) $\mathbf{N}_{m n}^{(3)}$, and transverse electric (TE) $\mathbf{M}_{m n}^{(3)}$ vector spherical wave functions \cite{bohren_absorption_2008}, which are regular at infinity and have pole at the $\nu$-th particle's center: